welllima88/sharkPy/README.md

 ## Versioning

 just completed: `beta 0.1` - flesh out desired functionality and api
+* fun and useful
+* BUT code was `NOT rigorously tested` i.e. seems to work.
+However, not for the faint of heart.

 current: `beta 0.2` - refactor tshark code to modularize functionality and cross compile for Windows.
 * just started `10/21/16`
+* pen and paper-ing at the moment.
+Will update wiki as this progresses.
 * should be interesting :)

 ## Design Goals